 Long ago, in a far away kingdom, there reigned a fortress no God could tear down.
-In this kingdom there lived a Prince who would soon inherit his fortune.
+In this kingdom there lived a Prince who would soon inherit the throne.
 As his father’s time came to an end, the Prince gathered his loyal Knights for a stroll among the lands.
-Before he took his throne, the Prince longed for adventure to conquer a nation.
+Before he took the throne, the Prince longed for adventure; to conquer a nation.
 They mounted their horses, they galloped through the streets.
 The Prince and his Knights rode into the sunset as his future kingdom bid them a safe travel.

 “’Tis not but a forest,” the brave Prince laughed.
 “We can cut across and make our journey short.”
 The Prince drew his sword and entered the forest.

 “Prince, it could be the end of us if we step inside the Forest of Forgotten Wonder.”
 The first Knight repeated, pleading to his master.
 “Our supply is limited, we carry a months journey.
 If we head towards the mountains we can trade in the market for more.”
 The Prince faded away, ignoring the warnings his Knight proclaimed.
 They struggled to convince their horses to enter the forest.
 Cold whispers blew in their necks, sending chills up their spine.

 “If anyone should die,” spoke the Prince as he raised his sword to the sky, “It shall be I!”
 The Prince disappeared further into the forest, his Knights lagged behind.